 Understanding the lessons: challenges and opportunities

 Now let’s imagine that two of these adults form a romantic relationship.
-The man who has learned lesson 4 seeks a love partner with whom he can feel safe, as he didn’t feel safe with his parents.
-He chooses the strong, reliable woman who learned lesson 5.
+The man who has learned lesson 4 – I am alone in the world, not considered because I am not important – seeks a love partner with whom he can feel safe, as he didn’t feel safe with his parents.
+He chooses the strong, reliable woman who learned lesson 5 – others fail me, so I have to be strong and stand up for myself.
 The woman who learned lesson 5 seeks a man who won’t get too close, since she finds it difficult to trust anyone.
 She chooses the man who learned lesson 4 because he is quiet and undemanding, with the added advantage that he won’t challenge her need to be in control.
 On the social level, this looks like an ideal match that will suit them both.
 On the emotional level, he yearns for the closeness he didn’t receive from his parents and so he has idealised her.
 But he has chosen someone who is overly critical and easily disappointed, so his idealisation often collapses and he feels alone and unimportant, reinforcing his early narrative.
 He wants tender emotions and true intimacy but, because she finds this dangerous, the relationship brings to the fore her struggle with trust.

 How therapy can help

 One key task in therapy, then, is to recognise the early messages received by both partners, and thus to understand each others’ unspoken expectations.
 The narrative learned in early years drives the choice of romantic partner, in a bid to unconsciously confirm early lessons.
 These early lessons create a script for the person to follow in relationships, such as I am secure, loveable and enjoyable; or I am not allowed to be important; or I fear punishment if I express myself; or I have to be strong because others are unreliable.